openmanuscript/openmanuscript/README.md

 # OpenManuscript

-This is OpenManuscript, a text-based data format specification for writing fiction in an organized, hassle-free way.
+This is OpenManuscript, a text-based data format specification for writing fiction in an organized, hassle-free way that frees you up to be your most creative!

 For more information about this specification, contact david@dhrogers.com.